-The surface hole will be drilled with a [REDACTED] in. bit with casing set approximately [REDACTED] which is below the lowermost USDW.
-A string of [REDACTED] in. casing will be run and cemented with the casing centered in the open hole using centralizers.
+The surface hole will be drilled with a [REDACTED] bit with casing set approximately [REDACTED] which is below the lowermost USDW.
+A string of [REDACTED] casing will be run and cemented with the casing centered in the open hole using centralizers.

-Summaries of engineering calculations for the surface casing are provided in the following tables (4-42 through 4-44):
+Summaries of engineering calculations for the surface casing are provided in Table 4-42 through 4-44.